bdas4018/Q--munity-Hack-Q-Thon-Project/README.md

 Here, the implementations of WS-QAOA and WS-QAOA w/ INTERP (on two simulators, namely : statevector_simulator and qasm_simulator) are present and later on their performances are analysed in terms of depth (p) and running time complexity while comparing with standard QAOA and QAOA w/ INTERP.
-This also contains noisy simulations (wherein a “noise model” from an actual quantum device was incorporated.) of the variants.
+This also contains noisy simulations (wherein a “noise model” from an actual quantum device, from "ibmq_16_melbourne" was incorporated) of the variants.